tangle or complicate

 The example sentences describe Mrs. Pocket, who had received Pip "with an appearance of amiable dignity"--"affability" and "amiability" are synonyms that mean "a disposition to be friendly and approachable" and they are qualities not usually associated with condescension, whose focus on social rank often results in arrogance or disrespect.
 But Mrs. Pocket is the daughter of a knight who had eloped with a man with no title.

-marked by the exercise of good judgment or common sense in practical matters
+marked by the exercise of good judgment in practical matters

 So successful a watch and ward had been established over the young lady by this